Six Flags Great Escape and Hurricane Harbor: Children's rides

-Six Flags Hurricane Harbor
+Hurricane Harbor

-Upcharge attractions

-These rides are not included in the admission price.
-Cost varies from ride to ride.

-Other attractions

-Alice in Wonderland - A walk-through attraction based on the Lewis Carroll classic of the same name, located in Fest Area, which opened in 1967.

 Special events

 After Labor Day Six Flags Great Escape and Hurricane Harbor has two special events, Oktoberfest and Fright Fest, before closing for the winter.
 Oktoberfest is held during the weekends in September, while Fright Fest is held Fridays thru Sundays in October.

 Oktoberfest is marginally a celebration of German heritage but is expanded to include ethnic foods, various beer games, ethnic music and dancing and other activities.
 (In the past, vendors were included, but none since 2006).

 Fright Fest has the entire park decorated for Halloween, while many of the usual shows are changed over to Halloween events as well including trick or treating among the miniature houses in Ghost-town and 4 elaborate haunted houses, which are located near the North-woods Picnic Grove and in the Ghost Town.

-In 2009, The Great Escape experimented with a late-season festival named "Holiday in the Park".
+In 2009, The Great Escape experimented with a late-season festival named "Holiday in the Park" to compensate the ecenomic slowdown of the Great Recession of 2007 to 2009.
 It included live entertainment and holiday-themed shows, lights adorning the park and a sledding hill making it the winter equivalent of the Fright Fest autumn event.
 Though Six Flags called the 2009 event successful, it also claimed a "business decision" was the reason behind the cancellation of the "Holiday in the Park" for the 2010 season.